d-claassen/phabricator-branch-source-plugin/README.md

 The Phabricator Branch Source plugin allows you to create a new project based on a repository that is available in a [Phabricator](https://www.phacility.com/phabricator/) instance.
 This plugin scans the repository for all branches and turns them into Pipeline jobs.
 To define a Pipeline job, you create a Pipeline script in a `Jenkinsfile` in the root directory of the project or branch.
-Each repository becomes a folder in Jenkins with each branch with a `Jenkinsfile` as a different job.
+The repository becomes a folder in Jenkins with each branch with a `Jenkinsfile` as a different job.

 ### Differential Revisions